Open source · AGPL-3.0 · runs on your laptop in ~60s

 +14 lines.
 Refresh to see the change.

-One prompt.
+One command.
 One minute.
 Your own agentic OS on localhost.

 deploy boringos shell on my localhost